 Children’s rights cover a broad spectrum, which includes not only the rights afforded to all United States citizens, but also those rights that are theirs due to their status as children, such as the right to food, clothing, shelter, medical care, and education.
 Children are not, however, guaranteed all of the constitutional protections that are provided to adults.
 We advocate on behalf of children, working to ensure that their best interests are recognized by the legal system.

 Juvenile law relates not only to juvenile delinquency proceedings in which the juvenile is charged with an offense that would be a crime if committed by an adult, but also to abused and neglected children, children in need of social services, and juveniles charged with status offenses.
-Our firm has special expertise in juvenile matters, as partner JoAnne M. Musick is a Board Certified Attorney in Juvenile Law by the Texas Board of Legal Specialization.
 For more information about this important area of our practice, please see our juvenile law page.

 Seek Experienced, Compassionate Representation

 Our attorneys understand the emotional impact that family law matters have on you and your loved ones.
 Our goal is to help you through your legal issues by providing exceptional representation combined with personal attention, honesty, and open communication.
 If you are considering divorce, or face any family law issue, please contact Musick & Musick LLP for a free initial consultation.